-Claim: A U.N. small arms treaty signed by the U.S. provides a "legal way around the 2nd Amendment."
+A U.N. small arms treaty signed by the U.S. provides a "legal way around the 2nd Amendment."
+See Example( s )

 The administation of President Barack Obama has been more receptive to UN efforts to craft an international agreement on the small arms trade, however, as reported in the October 2009 Reuters news article cited in the example text reproduced above.
 That month, Secretary of State Hillary Clinton issued a statement proclaiming that “The United States is committed to actively pursuing a strong and robust treaty that contains the highest possible, legally binding standards for the international transfer of conventional weapons,” and the U.S. voted in favor of moving forward with plans for a 2012 UN conference on drafting an arms trade treaty.

 In March 2013 a finished version of the Arms Trade Treaty (ATT) was finally presented to the U.N.
 General Assembly, and that body approved the treaty by a vote 154 to 3 (with 23 abstentions) on 2 April 2013.
 The U.S. was one of the member nations voting in the General Assembly to approve the treaty; only Iran, North Korea, and Syria voted against it.
-The treaty still requires ratification by fifty signatories before it can come into force.
+The treaty was finally signed by U.S. Secretary of State John Kerry in September 2013, but the treaty still requires ratification by fifty U.N. signatories before it goes into effect (so far only seven nations have committed to that step), and it still requires approval by the U.S. Senate before the United States commits to its terms.

 As the Wall Street Journal reported, the U.S. ‘voted in favor [of the treaty only] after the Obama Administration secured its key “red line” that the treaty would have no impact on the Second Amendment.
 The final draft specifies “non-intervention in matters which are essentially within the domestic jurisdiction” of signatories.’